Rinkesh-P/Sunnybrae-Superette-OnlineStore/README.md

 While the current focus is on implementing core features, future plans for this project include:

 - enhancing user interface and experience via better styling and visuals
+    - Including more inforamtion in the order confirmation
+    - Product Images.
+    - A better homepage for the users to land on

 - implementing additional features:
     - The ability to review products.
     - apply discounts.